Deep Learning Systems Researcher and Ph.D. Candidate

 In the spring of 2017, we introduced students taking graduate-level computer architecture to hardware-software co-design for machine learning.
-This lab is open sourced on GitHub and is an approachable introduction to FPGA acceleration for machine learning algorithms.
-I have summarized the results from the open-ended competition of this lab here.
+This lab is open sourced on GitHub and is an approachable introduction to FPGA acceleration for machine learning.
+I have summarized the results from the open-ended Pareto-optimality competition here.